shekar-ym/AWS-DVA-C01-Course/README.md

   ECS Quiz
   Which ECS Config must you enable in /etc/ecs/ecs.config to allow your ECS tasks to endorse IAM roles = ECS_ENABLE_TASK_IAM_ROLE

+# AWS Elasctic Beanstalk
+  1. We still have full control over the configuration.
+  2. Managed service.
+Instance configuration and OS is handled by Beanstalk
+  3. Deployment strategy is configurable but performed by Beanstalk.
+  4. Developer is responsible for application code only
+  5. Application, Application version, Environment name (dev,test,prod)
+  6. Supports single and multi docker containers along with other plaforms and languages
+  7. RDS  can be created as part of Beanstalk environment or application.
+But when Beastalk is deleted DB gets deleted.
+So it is upto you to create an RDS DB ouside Beanstalk.
+  8. As part of Beanstalk, a LB can be chosen only while creating Beanstalk.
+Not after that.
+  9.

+# AWS CI/CD: CodeCommit, CodePipeline, CodeBuild, CodeDeploy
+# AWS CloudFormation
+# AWS Monitoring & Audit: CloudWatch, X-Ray and CloudTrial
+# AWS Integration and Messaging: SQS, SNS and Kinesis
 # AWS Serverless: Lambda
 # AWS Serverless: DynamoDB
 # AWS Serverless: API Gateway